beginning of content

 How are ear infections treated?

-If your child has recurring infections or glue ear for over 3 months, your doctor might refer them to a specialist.
-This is usually an ear, nose, and throat (ENT) specialist.
-They can help organise treatment options, such as:
+If your child has frequent or severe infections, their doctor may refer them to an ear, nose and throat (ENT) specialist who may recommend treatment options, such as:

 Can ear infections be prevented?